 So what do you do when your budget is limited, your backyard is small and boring, and you long for that cool “Dwell” high end vibe?
 You do this.
 Best.
 Project.
 Ever.
-This DIY modern plant wall just may be our proudest DIY moment yet!
+This DIY modern living plant wall just may be our proudest DIY moment yet!
 And it was easy.
 Ok, not easy.
-But just because of time and effort, not because it was complicated.
+But just because of time and effort, not because this vertical garden DIY was complicated.
 We LOVE this wall like a toddler loves Cheerios.
 Yep, that much.

 - 1×4 hemlock lumber (We used hemlock because we loved the modern feel, but you could use cedar or another wood for your area)

 - 5/4×4 cedar (For upright posts) (you could use 2×4’s) (This is five quarter by 4 inch lumber, not 4×4’s.
 Five quarter is what they call 1 1/4 inch lumber. )

 - Black drywall screws (The folks at Home Depot said the coated ones won’t rust!)

 - Landscape construction adhesive.
 At first we used Liquid Nails brand, but later discovered that another adhesive called ‘Dynagrip’ (Heavy Duty Max) works and holds quite a bit better.

 - Ikea storage containers (from kitchen storage), different sizes – The smallest ones are called “Sunnersta”.
 The medium and larger size containers are called “Variera”.
 All of these containers have a built in “lip” that worked perfectly for hanging on our wood slats.
 If you have an Ikea near you – get them there.
 They are very inexpensive.
 If you don’t, you can get the small Sunnersta, the medium Variera and the large Variera at Amazon.
 Unfortunately for some reason, Amazon charges quite a bit more.
 There are likely a range of these kinds of containers that would work, but we know these work perfectly.